Memorial Service Speech Examples for a Son

 Gentle examples to help you prepare heartfelt words for your son’s memorial service.

 Writing a memorial service speech for a son is one of the hardest things a parent can do.
-It means speaking from both love and loss — finding words for someone who should have had more time.
+It means speaking from both love and loss — finding words for a bond that never ends, even when life feels unbearably unfair.

 These examples offer calm, compassionate starting points to help you express your memories and the pride, laughter, and love that continue to live on in his name.